Risks for Premature Newborns

 Babies born before the 37th week of gestation are considered premature.
 Premature newborns are sometimes referred to as “preemies”.
 Mothers who have their baby prematurely are often frightened and nervous.
-Premature newborns face increased risk of one or more complications.
+Premature newborns face an increased risk of one or more complications.

 Below is a list of the most common complications that a premature newborn may experience:

 Immature Lungs – Most babies have mature lungs by 36 weeks of gestation.
-However, since babies develop at different rates there are exceptions to this.
-If a mother and her health care provider know that the baby might be coming early, amniocentesis may be performed to check the maturity level of the lungs.
+However, since babies develop at different rates, there are exceptions to this.
+If a mother and her health care provider know that the baby might be coming early, an amniocentesis may be performed to check the maturity level of the lungs.
 In some cases, an injection of steroids will be given to the baby before the delivery in order to speed the development of the lungs.
 The major concern in cases of premature labor is the development of the newborn’s lungs.